symphonyoss/App-Integrations-Core/README.md

 * Read user information to the cloud user services
 * Health check

-# Installation instructions for the Java developer
+# Build instructions for the Java developer

 ### What you’ll build
 You’ll build a simple java web application that provides the key services described above.